Introduction

 By understanding the process and preparing adequately, patients can take control of their health journey.
 It’s essential to feel supported and informed every step of the way, ensuring that the experience is as smooth and reassuring as possible.

-If you or a loved one are experiencing concerns about heart health, consider discussing the benefits of cardiac PET imaging with your healthcare provider.
+If you or a loved one are experiencing concerns about heart health, consider discussing the benefits of cardiac PET scans with your healthcare provider.
 Your health is paramount, and understanding these options can lead to better outcomes and peace of mind.

 By following these guidelines, you can feel more prepared and at ease for your cardiology PET scan.
 Remember, your healthcare team is here to support you every step of the way.